MarcoIeni/rust-api-workshop/README.md

     S-->Swapi;
 ```

-- The HTTP Client can be anything: curl, [Insomnia](https://github.com/Kong/insomnia), and so on.
-It's the software you can use to interact with your API.
+- HTTP Client: the software you can use to interact with your API.
+It can be anything: curl, [Insomnia](https://github.com/Kong/insomnia), and so on.
-- The HTTP Server it's the component you will implement.
+- HTTP Server:  the component you will implement.
-- [Swapi](https://swapi.dev/) is the service you are going to use to retrieve
+- [Swapi](https://swapi.dev/): the service you are going to use to retrieve
   info about the Star Wars characters.

 ## Sequence diagram